VincieSlytherin/FUTURO/README.md

 - confirm the `Provider preference` section shows the mode you selected
 - confirm `Provider health` and `Task routing` reflect the actual active provider

+## Job Scout progress

+When you run a scout config from `/jobs`, Futuro now shows progress directly in the UI.

+You should see:

+- run status such as `Running`, `Completed`, or `Failed`
+- a progress bar
+- current stage text such as scraping, deduplicating, scoring, or saving
+- run outcome counts like jobs found, new jobs, and scored jobs

+This makes it much easier to tell whether a scout is actually working or stuck.

 ## What you can do before LLM setup

 Even without Claude or Ollama configured, you can still: